Personal grooming: In animals

 Individual animals regularly clean themselves and put their fur, feathers or other skin coverings in good order.
 This activity is known as personal grooming, a form of hygiene.
 Extracting foreign objects such as insects, leaves, dirt, twigs and parasites is a form of grooming.
 Among animals, birds spend considerable time preening their feathers.
 This is done to remove ectoparasites, keep the feathers in good aerodynamic condition, and waterproof them.
 To do that, they use the preen oil secreted by the uropygial gland, the dust of down feathers, or other means such as dust-bathing or anting.
 During oil spills, animal conservationists that rescue penguins sometimes dress them in knitted sweaters to stop them from preening and thereby ingesting the mineral oil, which is poisonous.
 Monkeys may also pick out nits from their fur or scratch their rears to keep themselves clean.
 Cats are well known for their extensive grooming.
 Cats groom so often that they often produce hairballs from the fur they ingest.
 Many mammal species also groom their genitals after copulation.

+Drosophila are known to exhibit grooming behaviors that are executed in a predictable manner.
+Drosophila consistently begin a grooming sequence by using their front legs to clean the eyes, then the head and antennae.
+Using their hind legs, Drosophila proceed to groom their abdomen, and finally the wings and thorax.
+Throughout this sequence, Drosophila periodically rub their legs together to get rid of excess dust and debris that accumulates during the grooming process.

+Grooming behaviors have been shown to be executed in a suppression hierarchy.
+This means that grooming behaviors that occur at the beginning of the sequence prevent those that come later in the sequence from occurring simultaneously, as the grooming sequence consists of mutually exclusive behaviors.
+This hierarchy does not prevent Drosophila from returning to grooming behaviors that have already been accessed in the grooming sequence.
+The order of grooming behaviors in the suppression hierarchy is thought to be related to the priority of cleaning a specific body part.
+For example, the eyes and antennae are likely executed early on in the grooming sequence to prevent debris from interfering with the function of D. melanogaster's sensory organs.